uklewis124/uklewis124/README.md

 - 🐍 My favorite language is Python

 ## Here's how my work is protected
 _Some work may be under a different policy.
-It is your responsibility to check_ [My Copyright](https://github.com/uklewis124/copyright)
+It is your responsibility to check_\n [My Copyright](https://github.com/uklewis124/copyright)